Stretching and Flexibility

 - An excellent source for dynamic stretching information is Mark Kovacs book, Dynamic Stretching: The Revolutionary New Warm-up Method to Improve Power, Performance and Range of Motion

 - My favorite book on static stretching is Bob Anderson's Stretching.
 It is a great non-technical guide to stretching.

 - I also like Facilitated Stretching by Robert E. McAtee.
 It is an excellent reference on PNF (proprioceptive neuromuscular facilitation) stretching.

 - Stretching and Flexibility, Everything You Never Wanted To Know (PDF file), by Brad Appleton, is a great technical reference on stretching.

-Yoga is also a great way to increase flexibility, balance, and general body awareness.
-Here are some useful links:
+Yoga is a good way to increase flexibility, balance, and general body awareness.
+Here are some links for more yoga info: